Joint Custody and School Decision in Arizona

 Those factors included the wishes of the children, the wishes of the children’s parents, the interaction and relationship of the children with the people at the school who may significantly affect the children’s best interests, and the children’s adjustment to their present school placement.

 Other factors should be considered when circumstances warrant it but were found to be irrelevant in this particular case.
 The appellate court remanded the decision to the trial court to consider these factors as a guide to making a judgment on the children’s best interests.

 Finally, the court examined the issue of modifying child support, which they regarded as a separate issue.
-The Court of Appeals did not consider the obligation to pay child support for private religious school necessarily tied to the determination whether attending such a school is in the children’s best interests.
+The Court of Appeals did not consider the obligation to pay child support for private religious schools necessarily tied to the determination of whether attending such a school is in the children’s best interests.

 As a result, the Arizona Court of Appeals indicated it intended the cost of private tuition would be included in the child support calculation unless the judge found the parents lacked the financial ability to pay the private tuition.

 The appellate court reviewed the judge’s decision on this issue under an abuse of discretion standard.
 The judge determined there was no agreement between the parents and concluded the court could not include the cost of private school tuition in the child support calculation.

 The judge, therefore, did not cover the cost of private school tuition in Romine’s monthly child support obligation.
 The appellate court found the judge’s reasoning to be flawed because the Arizona Child Support Guidelines do not require an agreement between the parents to include private school expenses in the calculation of child support.

 The Arizona Court of Appeals noted the family court has the ability, notwithstanding a lack of agreement between the parents, to order the objecting parent to pay tuition, if the judge determines the tuition costs are reasonable.
 The determination regarding what expenses to include in the calculation of child support and what is reasonable are within the sound discretion of the trial court.